jruesga/gerrit-cloud-notifications-plugin/src/main/resources/Documentation/config.md

 =============

-This plugin provides a wizard configuration that will you ask for plugin configuration paramters on install.
+This plugin provides a wizard configuration that will you ask for plugin configuration parameters on install.

 Manual configuration
 --------------------